Action role-playing game: 2010s: Soulslikes, and global popularity

+Capcom's Dragon's Dogma (2012) blended responsive action combat with systemic RPG depth (pawns, vocations).
 In 2013, Vanillaware released the fantasy beat 'em up ARPG Dragon's Crown, a spiritual successor to Princess Crown and a "deeply moving product" of Vanillaware director George Kamitani.
-Kamitani cites many classic RPGs as his inspiration, stating in the Dragon's Crown Artworks foreword: "The motif within Dragon's Crown is all the fantasy works that has affected me until now: the PC RPG Wizardry that I first came into contact with as a student; Ian Livingstone's gamebooks; games like Tower of Druaga, Golden Axe and The King of Dragons."
+Kamitani cites many classic RPGs as his inspiration, states in the Dragon's Crown Artworks foreword: "The motif within Dragon's Crown is all the fantasy works that has affected me until now: the PC RPG Wizardry that I first came into contact with as a student; Ian Livingstone's gamebooks; games like Tower of Druaga, Golden Axe and The King of Dragons."
 He also cites his early 20s work on Dungeons & Dragons: Tower of Doom as "truly something that I had aspired for".
-Dragon's Crown was re-released with a PS4 "Pro" edition in 2018.Assassin's Creed, a long-running Ubisoft franchise, also shifted towards the action RPG formula, inspired by the successes of The Witcher 3 and the Dark Souls series, with its titles Origins (2017), Odyssey (2018) and Valhalla (2020).
+Dragon's Crown was re-released with a PS4 "Pro" edition in 2018.
+Assassin's Creed, a previously action-adventure franchise of Ubisoft, shifted towards the action RPG formula, inspired by the successes of The Witcher 3 and the Dark Souls series, with its titles Origins (2017), Odyssey (2018) and Valhalla (2020).
+Persona 5 Strikers (2020) is an action RPG offering from the turn based Persona series.
+By November 2023, the game had sold over 2 million units.
+Horizon Zero Dawn (2017) is an action role-playing game set in post-apocalyptic United States and played from a third-person view.
+In Nier: Automata (2017) avant-garde narrative coexists with high-tempo action-RPG combat.
+Monster Hunter was followed by Monster Hunter: World (2018) which became Capcom's best-selling title ever, and popularized cooperative, animation-driven “hunting” ARPGs.
+2020 saw the popularity of live and free-to-play ARPGs: Genshin Impact (2020) fused open-world action, character progression, and gacha monetization to enormous commercial success.